Last updated at 5:34, 20 Sep 2017 Uploaded at 5:01, 12 Feb 2014

 - Money used to pay for services will go straight to the blacksmith/enchanter's inventory.

-- Blacksmiths will only have common materials.
-You'll need to provide them with rare materials like dragon bones and ebony if you want them to craft something of that sort.
+- Blacksmiths will use their own materials and can acquire what they don't have at the expense of extra time and money.
+You'll still need to provide them with rare materials like dragon bones if you want them to craft something of that sort.

 - Enchanters will only know common enchantments.
-If you want a special enchantment you'll need to bring an item they can get the enchantment from.
+If you want a different enchantment you'll need to bring an item they can get the enchantment from.

 - Crafting, tempering and enchanting takes time by default.